Elif-dot/RTL8761BU/Readme.txt

 blacklist btbcm

 2. Prerequisites

-   Make sure the "make" and "kernel-devel" packages are installed to avoid further issues On Fedora 32, you will also need "bluez-hid2hci"
+   Make sure the folder with the driver is in ~/Downloads Make sure the "make" and "kernel-devel" packages are installed to avoid further issues On Fedora 32, you will also need "bluez-hid2hci"
    If you are using RPMFusion, you can install the "pulseaudio-module-bluetooth-freeworld" package for more codec support,